Cavalier men and women both defeat Liberty and Radford

-Todd Morgan is in his third season as assistant track and field coach and head women's cross country coach after joining the program in January 2012.
+Todd Morgan is in his fourth season as assistant track and field coach and head women's cross country coach after joining the program in January 2012.
 Morgan had spent the previous three cross country seasons as the primary cross country coach and five-and-a-half years as an assistant track and field coach at Florida.

-Last spring he guided Virginia's women's distance runners to strong performances during the indoor and outdoor track seasons.
+In 2013, Morgan guided Virginia's women's distance runners to strong performances during the indoor and outdoor track seasons.
 He coached Vicky Fouhy to a 12th place finish in the mile at the NCAA Indoor Championships to earn All-America honors for the first time.
 During the outdoor season, Morgan helped Catherine White win her second consecutive ACC Championship in the 10,000m and Barbara Strehler advance to the NCAA Outdoor Championships for the first time in her career, where she finished 22nd in the 5,000m.

 In his first track and field season at UVa, Morgan coached Morgane Gay to a fifth-place finish at the 2012 NCAA Indoor Championships and four All-Americans at the national outdoor meet, including Gay (1,500m), Chelsea Ley (5,000m), Kathleen Stevens (5,000m) and Catherine White (10,000m).
 During Morgan's first cross country season with Virginia, White earned All-America honors with a 33rd-place finish at NCAAs, while White and Barbara Strehler each earned All-Southeast Region honors.

 Morgan's women's distance crew helped the Cavaliers earn a second-place finish at the ACC Outdoor Championships, their highest finish since 1995.
 White was the ACC Champion in the 10k and third in the 5,000m, while Gay placed second in both the 1,500m and the 5,000m.